Zimbabwe Visa and Passport Requirements

 If in transit, you do not require a visa provided you have a confirmed onward booking, remain in the transit lounge, and depart within six hours.

-Consulate (or consular section at embassy) or online (www.evisa.gov.zw).
-For multiple-entry visas, travellers must apply directly to the Department of Immigration in Harare, Zimbabwe.
+Consulate (or consular section at embassy), online (www.evisa.gov.zw) or on arrival (if eligible).
+For multiple-entry visas, travellers must apply in person on arrival in Zimbabwe.